toddm-ClaybookAdvisors/layercake-method/PROMPTS.md

 Each of these can be layered modularly, but I recommend starting with **obstacles** for prompt 0008 — it delivers the fastest gameplay payoff with minimal complexity.

+## Prompt 0008: Add Static Obstacles and Expand Map to 100×100

+**Original Prompt:**

+I like suggestion #1, however, we'll need a bigger board for it to really work.
+Let's go to 100 x 100, or should we go bigger?

+**Instruction:**

+Implement static obstacles in the game map by adding impassable tiles (`#`) and expand the map size from 30×15 to 100×100 to give meaningful room for navigation.
+Consider whether an even larger map would be beneficial.
+Update all related logic and preserve previous functionality (movement, drawing, boundaries).
+Include high-quality comments and describe what changed and why.

+**Result:**

+→ See: game/game.py
+→ Commit: 0008 (Add static obstacles and expand map to 100x100)